olrafa/olrafa/README.md

 Currently, just chilling, studying and contributing to open source projects.

-Before that, a couple of frontend jobs 🇳🇱.
-Even before that, a long time working as a geographer 🇧🇷 🇦🇷 🇨🇱 🇨🇴 🇵🇪 🇲🇽.
+Before that, a couple of frontend jobs.
+Even before that, a long time working as a geographer.

 Interested in GIS projects, but also anything else that looks fun.